florian-beetz/bachelor-thesis/thesis.md

 bus, that allows publishing events and registering listeners for events.
 This allows to react upon changes in the core and still react in the upper layers, while keeping the components clearly separated.

+**To do: Java 8, not runnable with Java 9, how many dependencies?**

 The source code of JabRef is build using the tool Gradle.
 Gradle automates repeated tasks such as compilation of the source code, building release